Cultural Sector Recovery Grants for Individuals

 Register in our grants management system (or check to see if you already have a user profile).

 Questions?
-Contact Mass Cultural Council Staff
+Email Mass Cultural Council staff.

 The Cultural Sector Recovery Grants for Individuals are $5,000 grants to creatives and gig workers to support recovery from the COVID-19 pandemic and set a path for growth.
 The grants are unrestricted, meaning grantees are free to decide the best use of the funds.